 - Dealing with inventory issues (shortages and surpluses)

-- Finding new methods for product delivery (ship-to-store, dropshipping, substituting with relevant products for unavailable ones)
+- Finding new methods for the product delivery (ship-to-store, dropshipping, substituting with relevant products for unavailable ones)

 These challenges have pushed companies to prioritize online commerce channels at a frenzied pace.
 Organizations across the globe went from saying, “I know we need online selling capability eventually,” in Q4 of 2019 to, “We have to find a way to sell online, or we’re out of business,” in Q2 of 2020.